Using Data Science to Grow Your Business: 3 Key Areas to Consider

 Using Data Science to Automate Processes

-- where do people in my company spend a lot of time to make decisions that could be automated, so their skills could be better leveraged elsewhere?
+- Where do people in my company spend a lot of time to make decisions that could be automated, so their skills could be better leveraged elsewhere?

-- what types of data do people in my company normally search for and collect manually and how can this be automated?
+- What types of data do people in my company normally search for and collect manually, and how can this be automated?

-- which tasks in my company can machines perform faster and more efficiently than humans?
+- Which tasks in my company can machines perform faster and more efficiently than humans?

 Decisions that normally require a high level of skills and knowledge — such as pricing, loan decisions, risk assessment and so on — can also be handed over to machine learning algorithms, provided that your data is clean and flows well between systems.
-This enables quicker decision-making process, and the best part is that the model can learn from the outcomes and get better and better with time.
-However, this differs from full automation because such models will still have the special cases and exceptions that need special review by the human experts from the field.
+That enables a quicker decision-making process, and the best part is that the model can learn from the outcomes and get better and better with time.
+However, this differs from full automation because such models will still have special cases and exceptions that need special review by the human experts from the field.

 Good luck out there!